callmej0/ros2_documentation/source/How-To-Guides/Migrating-from-ROS1/Migrating-Dependencies.rst

 Migrating Dependencies
 ======================

-This page shows you how to tell if all of your ROS 1 package's dependencies are available in ROS 2.
+This page shows you how to check if all of your ROS 1 package's dependencies are available in ROS 2.

 .. contents:: Table of Contents
    :depth: 2